pzemtsov/pzemtsov.github.io/_posts/2014-05-02-demultiplexing-of-e1-converting-to-C.md

 I don't expect its performance to be any better than performance of other unrolled versions in **C++**;
 in addition you can recall that the very reason for its existence was HotSpot limitation of method size.
 However, for the sake of completeness I'll convert this function as well, using another handy feature of **C**'s macro language: token concatenation.
-A combination of two hash characters (`##`), used in macro, causes concatenation of text to the left and to the right of it without any whitespaces, allowing creation of new objects such as function names.
+A combination of two hash characters (`##`), used in a macro, causes concatenation of text to the left and to the right of it without any whitespaces, allowing creation of new lexems such as function names.

 {% highlight C++ %}